-The following graph sets forth the historical performance of the S&P 500[®] Index based on the weekly Index closing level from January 7, 2005 through May 21, 2010.
-The Index closing level on May 26, 2010 was 1067.95.
+The following graph sets forth the historical performance of the S&P 500[®] Index based on the weekly Index closing level from January 7, 2005 through June 25, 2010.
+The Index closing level on June 30, 2010 was 1030.71.
 We obtained the Index closing levels below from Bloomberg Financial Markets.
 We make no representation or warranty as to the accuracy or completeness of the information obtained from Bloomberg Financial Markets.

 The historical levels of the Index should not be taken as an indication of future performance, and no assurance can be given as to the Index closing level on the pricing date or on the Observation Date.
-We cannot give you assurance that the performance of the Index will result in the return of any of your initial investment in excess of \$100 per \$1,000 principal amount note.
+We cannot give you assurance that the performance of the Index will result in the return of any of your initial investment in excess of \$100 (assuming a Buffer Amount of 10%, to be determined on the pricing date) per \$1,000 principal amount note.

-JPMorgan Structured Investments - Buffered Return Enhanced Notes Linked to the S&P 500[®] Index
+JPMorgan Structured Investments - Buffered Return Enhanced Notes Linked to the S&P 500® Index